jasonsherrmann/BeeSXI/README.md

 ## Multiblock Rules (Current)

-- Structure size must be exactly 5x5x5
+- Structure size must be 3-15 blocks in height, width, and depth
-- All positions in the 5x5x5 volume must be BeeSXI parts or controller
+- All positions in the volume must be BeeSXI parts or controller
 - Edges and corners must be casing
 - Controller must be on an outside face and not on an edge/corner
 - At least 1 CPU, 1 RAM, and 1 HDD are required